google/docsy/userguide/content/en/docs/adding-content/navigation.md

 * [Google Custom Search Engine](#configure-search-with-a-google-custom-search-engine) (GCSE), the default option, which uses Google's index of your public site to generate a search results page.
 * [Algolia DocSearch](#configure-algolia-docsearch), which uses Algolia's indexing and search mechanism, and provides an organized dropdown of search results when your readers use the search box.
 Algolia DocSearch is free for public documentation sites.
 * [Local search with Lunr](#configure-local-search-with-lunr), which uses Javascript to index and search your site without the need to connect to external services.
 This option doesn't require your site to be public.
+* Custom search, which used to customize search input by creating the `layouts/partials/search-input-custom.html`, you'll need to disable other search options.

 If you enable any of these search options in your project [configuration file], a search box displays in the right of your top navigation bar.
 By default a search box also displays at the top of the section menu in the left navigation pane, which you can disable if you prefer, or if you're using a search option that only works with the top search box.